GeertvanGeest/cluster-docs/docs/tutorials/SLURM_tutorial.md

 !!! note "Required installations"
     For this exercise you will need to have installed [VScode](https://code.visualstudio.com/download).
 In addition you would need to have followed the instructions to set up remote-ssh:

     - [OpenSSH compatible client](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client).
 This is usually pre-installed on your OS.
+You can check whether the command `ssh` exists.
     - The Remote-SSH extension.
 To install, open VSCode and click on the extensions icon (four squares) on the left side of the window.
 Search for `Remote-SSH` and click on `Install`.

 Open VScode and click on the green or blue button in the bottom left corner.
 Select `Connect to Host...`, and then on `Configure SSH Host...`.
 Specify a the location for the config file.
 Use the same directory as where your keys are stored (so `~/.ssh`).
 A skeleton config file will be provided.
 Edit it, so it looks like this: